Top of Page

 Next Steps

-• Respond to any notifications from IDHS as quickly as possible
+• Respond to any notifications from IDHS as quickly as possible.

-Resources for Supporting CPS Staff and Families
+Food Resources for Supporting CPS Staff and Families

 A reminder that all CPS students will continue to receive free breakfast and lunch at school every day.
 Below are resources for members of our CPS community who may need additional support accessing meals and groceries as a result of changes to the SNAP program: